Michells13/ai_sw_ieec/readme.md

 # AI_SW Repository

 Welcome to the AI_SW repository!
 This repository is dedicated to the development and implementation of deep learning systems on RISC-V based platforms.
-Our team is focused on leveraging the power of AI to enhance the capabilities of RISC-V systems. the work is part of  a TFM that is described in the following article (link)[https://www.overleaf.com/project/64dd7720bfdd590b809f285e]
+Our team is focused on leveraging the power of AI to enhance the capabilities of RISC-V systems.
+This work is part of the IEEC project to send the first nanoSatellites to space with deep learning models integrated and also part of a TFM that is described in the following article (link)[https://www.overleaf.com/project/64dd7720bfdd590b809f285e]

 ## Introduction